 Why choose Notabene for Crypto Travel Rule Compliance in Germany?

 German VASPS and financial institutions can utilize Notabene's software, tools, and comprehensive data to immediately signal Travel Rule compliance readiness to BaFin.
 Our end-to-end Travel Rule solution is tailored to the compliance needs of our clients across jurisdictions, including Germany.
-Notabene's wallet identification tool allows companies to perform proof of ownership verification when interacting with non-custodial wallets.
-Clients use our verified VASP directory with verified information to conduct counterparty due diligence before sending a transaction.
+Notabene's wallet identification tool allows companies to perform proof of ownership verification when interacting with self-hosted/non-custodial wallets.
+Leverage the verified information in our Notabene Network to conduct counterparty due diligence before sending a transaction.